Warnings: vomiting, Wei Wuxian’s general trauma.

 “You hate yourself so much,” Zhu Yuansu told him, his pitying eyes almost unbearable to meet, his frail and helpless body suddenly looking nightmarish.
 “You hate your status, and you hate me as well.
 It’s not your fault.
 People decided to expose you to the world without a thought for what would become of you, and it was irresponsible of them.”

 “You’re wrong,” Wei Wuxian breathed.
 “I don’t hate you.”

 “You hate my way to live.
 Isn’t it all the same, young master?”

 No, Wei Wuxian wanted to say.
-He wanted more than anything to yell it at this foolish man, to make him understand that he was the one in the wrong.
-That Wei Wuxian had never hated him and never would, he told himself.
+He wanted more than anything to yell it at this foolish man and make him understand that he was the one in the wrong.
+Wei Wuxian had never hated him and never would, he told himself.
 He convinced himself.

 Zhu Yuansu’s eyes softened.
-He spoke to him then not as an omega, but as someone older; just as Wei Wuxian had spoken to Wen Linfeng so long ago in Qishan, and made her feel as if the very ground were slipping from beneath her feet.
+He spoke to him then not as a kunze, but as someone older; just as Wei Wuxian had spoken to Wen Linfeng so long ago in Qishan, and made her feel as if the very ground were slipping from beneath her feet.